-- They provide a flexible, fast, and compact way of creating new lists from old lists. - Anything you can do using map and filter, you can do using the list comprehension.
-More on this later. - List comprehensions provide a more compact alternative to explicitly using for-loops. - See Section 5.1.4 (on List Comprehensions) from Python v2.7.3 documentation.
+- They provide a flexible, fast, and compact way of creating new lists from old lists. - List comprehensions provide a more compact and more efficient alternative to explicitly using forloops. - See Section 5.1.4 (on List Comprehensions) from Python v2.7.3 documentation.